sarakinell/thevisproject/README.md

 * Master the foundations of webdevelopment
 * Fetch data from a database
 * Display data from a database on a webpage
-* Independently find information on and learn programming
+* Learn webdevelopment through independent practise and information gathering

 ### Course program